-Lisa’s previous entrepreneurial ventures have extended across the world and reached millions of people.
-Lisa started her first company, a standardized test preparation firm, at 19 years old.
-She went on to start Inspired Girls International, a for-profit social enterprise that created content and programming that reached more than 400,000 around the world.
-Lisa holds a degree with honors in Business Law from California State University and completed additional coursework at UCLA.
+Lisa is also a serial entrepreneur whose ventures have included technology, content, and women’s interests.
+Lisa started her first company at 19 years old.
+She went on to start Inspired Girls International, a for-profit social enterprise that created content and programming that reached more than 400,000 people around the world.
+Lisa holds a degree with honors in Business Law from California State University and completed additional entertainment business coursework at UCLA.